On a canonical polynomial for links of elliptic singularities: Introduction

-In particular, associated with $h=0$ the corresponding polynomial $P_0(\bt)$ is called the {\em canonical polynomial}.
-(The index $I=\calv$ is omitted from the notation for simplicity.)

-The cannonical polynomial can be thought as the analog of the Alexander polynomial associated with knots/links in $S^3$.
-In fact, one applies the procedure to the Poincar\'e series associated with a plane curve singularity as well, in which case the Alexander polynomial of the singularity appears in the decomposition, see eg. \cite{cdg} and \cite[Section 5.4]{LNNdual}.
+In particular, associated with $h=0$ and $I=\calv$ the `polynomial part' $P_0(\bt)$ of the above decomposition is called the {\em canonical polynomial}.
+(For simplicity, the index $I=\calv$ is always omitted from $P_{0,\calv}(\bt)$.)
+This polynomial can be thought as the analog of the Alexander polynomial associated with knots/links in $S^3$.
+In fact, a similar procedure can be applied to the Poincar\'e series associated with a plane curve singularity as well, when the Alexander polynomial of the corresponding knot/link appears in such decomposition, see eg. \cite{cdg} and \cite[Sect.
+5.4]{LNNdual}.

-Now, let $(X,o)$ be an elliptic singularity with $\Q HS^3$ link, and we assume that the minimal resolution is a good resolution.
-Note that by a result of Yau \cite{Yauell80} there are very few pathological cases for which the minimal and the minimal good reolution are not coincide.
-For these cases the results of the present article can be adapted easily to the level of the minimal good resolution, therefore we will omit it from our discussion.
+Now, let $(X,o)$ be an elliptic singularity with $\Q HS^3$ link.
+Note that by a result of Yau \cite{Yauell80} there are very few pathological cases for which the minimal and the minimal good resolution do not coincide.
+For these cases the results of the present article can be adapted easily to the level of the minimal good resolution.
+Therefore, we will omit these cases from our discussion and always assume that the minimal resolution is good.

-We consider the elliptic sequence defined by Nagy and N\'emethi \cite{NNIII}.
-It is a sequence of subgraphs $\{B_j\}_{j=-1}^m$, where $B_{-1}:=\Gamma$ and $B_m$ is the support of the minimal elliptic cycle associated with the resolution, see \ref{ss:NNcons}.
+We consider the elliptic sequence defined by Nagy and N\'emethi \cite{NNIII} (NN-elliptic sequence for short).
+It is linked to a sequence of subgraphs $\{B_j\}_{j=-1}^m$, where $B_{-1}:=\Gamma$ and $B_m$ is the support of the minimal elliptic cycle associated with the resolution, see \ref{ss:NNcons}.
 We say that the length of the sequence is $m+1$.
-One also associates to this sequence a sequence of special cycles $\{C_j\}_{j=-1}^m$ which play a crucial role in our study.

-One knows by \cite{NNell} (see also \cite{Nlat}) that the length of the elliptic sequence equals to the canonical Seiberg--Witten invariant of the link of the singularity, hence it can be viewed as the sum of coefficients $P_0(\mathbf{1})$ of the canonical polynomial.
-This result motivates the research of the present manuscript.
+One also associates to this sequence of subgraphs a sequence of special cycles $\{C_j\}_{j=-1}^m$ which play a crucial role in our study.
+They agree with the NN-elliptic sequence.
+One knows by \cite{NNell} (see also \cite{Nlat}) that the length of the elliptic sequence equals to the normalized canonical Seiberg--Witten invariant of the link of the singularity.
+Hence, it equals to $P_0(\mathbf{1})$ as well.
+This result was one of the motivations of the present manuscript.

-First of all, we study the role of the exponents of the canonical polynomial which was hidden and mysterious before the current work.
-Namely, we prove that the exponents of $P_0$ completely determine the elliptic sequence $\{B_j,C_j\}$.
-Conversely, by knowing the elliptic sequence we give an algorithm on the graph which generates all the exponents of the polynomial.

-Furthermore, we are interested how the canonical polynomials of two elliptic singularities are related whenever one of them is an extension of the other.
-In this context we define the {\em good extensions} which can be characterized by a simple recursive formula for the corresponding canonical polynomials.